zerotier/docs/docs/terraform/multicloud-quickstart.md

 ## Edit variables.tf

 Terraform has two kinds of variables.
-We have already seen some Environmet Variables, which we used to make credentials available to the [ZeroTier Terraform Provider](https://github.com/zerotier/terraform-provider-zerotier).
+We have already seen some Environment Variables, which we used to make credentials available to the [ZeroTier Terraform Provider](https://github.com/zerotier/terraform-provider-zerotier).
 The other kinds of variables are known as [Input Variables](https://www.terraform.io/docs/language/values/variables.html).
 We will use these to supply some usernames and SSH keys, as well as toggle which clouds we want to use.